 Please not that this post, as with all posts here at TheWorryGames.com, pertains to anxiety that is not caused by trauma, a medical condition or that is co-existing with another diagnosis.
 Regardless of the cause of your anxiety, if you feel it is beyond your control, please consider professional help.

-That was me and how I respond to extreme stress, mental exhaustion and a lack of taking care of myself.
+That was me and how I responded to extreme stress, mental exhaustion, and a lack of taking care of myself.

 Anxiety disorders are not something that is “happening to you”.